WV CARES

 All fitness determinations will be performed by WV CARES who have cleared state and federal background check requirements.

-- Applicants disqualified from employment in long-term care facilities due to criminal convictions may submit a variance request to the WV CARES Unit within 30 days of notice of employment ineligibility.
+• Applicants disqualified from employment in due to criminal convictions may submit a variance request to the WV CARES Unit within 30 days of notice of employment ineligibility.

 National Background Check Program

-West Virginia is one of 25 states awarded grant funds from the Centers for Medicare and Medicaid Services (CMS) to create a comprehensive background check program for employees who have direct access to patients.
+West Virginia was one of 25 states awarded grant funds from the Centers for Medicare and Medicaid Services (CMS) to create a comprehensive background check program for employees who have direct access to patients.
 Title VI, Subtitle B, Part Ill, Subtitle C, Section 6201 of the Patient Protection and Affordable Care Act of 2010 (PL 111-148) established the framework for a nationwide program for states to conduct background checks, review the results and provide employers with a fitness determination for potential employees.
-The program's purpose is to protect members from neglect, abuse and financial exploitation.
+The program's purpose is to protect patients and other vulnerable individuals from neglect, abuse, and financial exploitation.

 Required Background Checks